vennbury/lessons/python/basics/prerequisites/command-line-exercise.md

 hello.txt
 ```

 To delete files and directories, use the `rm <file_name>` and `rmdir <file_name>` commands respectfully.
 If a directory has files in it, you will need to add the `-r` (recursive) flag to the command.
-You can also remove multiple files in one command simliar to the `touch` command.
+You can also remove multiple files in one command similar to the `touch` command.

 ```.
 rmdir -r Taxes